Mirror Bridges Between Probability Measures: Analysis of the Gaussian Case

-Thus, changing the noise value $\sigma$ alters both the mean and variance of samples pushed forward via the Schr\"odinger bridge.
-Indeed, in the case of the mean, it grows inversely proportional to $\sigma^2$.
-Consequently, if $\sigma < 1$, then we should expect the Schr\"odinger bridge to push samples away from the distribution mean, whereas if $\sigma > 1$, then the opposite occurs, and samples experience mean reversion.
-As for the variance, note that $1 - \beta^2$ grows at least as fast as $\sigma^2$, so we should expect the Schr\"odinger bridge to produce samples with spread that increases as $\sigma$ increases.
-We expect that similar effects occur even when the marginal distribution $\pi$ is not Gaussian: i.e., the value of $\sigma$ should be directly related to the proximity of generated samples in an analogous way.
+From the right-hand side, we see that $\rmX_1 \mid \rmX_0 = x_0$ is Gaussian with mean $\beta x_0$ and variance $1 - \beta^2$.
+Thus changing the noise level $\sigma$ alters both the mean and the variance of samples pushed forward via the Schr\"odinger bridge.
+In Proposition~6.1, one can check that $\beta = \beta(\alpha,\sigma)$ decreases from $1$ to $0$ as $\sigma \to \infty$, so for small $\sigma$ the bridge leaves samples close to their starting point, while for large $\sigma$ it exhibits stronger mean reversion toward the center of the distribution.
+At the same time, the conditional variance $1 - \beta^2$ increases from $0$ toward $1$; in particular, a Taylor expansion of $\beta$ at $\sigma = 0$ shows that $1 - \beta^2$ grows on the order of $\sigma^2$ for small $\sigma$.
+Consequently, larger values of $\sigma$ produce samples with greater spread.
+We expect that similar effects occur even when $\pi$ is not Gaussian, namely, that $\sigma$ should be directly related to the proximity of generated samples.
+Since our method provides an approximation of the mirror Schr\"odinger bridge, we expect the mirror bridge to inherit these properties.